suncoast-devs/handbook/lessons/misc-quick-reference/dotnet-new.md

 ```

 Replace `sdg-react` with the specific template name you wish to use and
-`NameOfProject` with a _camel cased_ project name preferably with a letter as
+`NameOfProject` with a _camel-cased_ project name, preferably with a letter as
 the first character of the project name.

-During setup it will ask if you wish to create a GitHub repository.
+During setup, it will ask if you wish to create a GitHub repository.
 You should
-say `YES` if you intend to push to github.
+say `YES` if you intend to push to GitHub.

 ## Recreating a project

 If you **recreate** a project with the same name, it will link to the existing
-github repository.
-So if you have to **recreate** a project we recommend **using
+GitHub repository.
+So if you have to **recreate** a project, we recommend
-a new unique name** or **deleting the old github project** before creating a new
+**using a new unique name** or **deleting the old GitHub project** before
-local project
+creating a new local project